cnridley/betterTogetherFitness/README.md

     'allauth.account',<br>
     'allauth.socialaccount'<br>

-6. Navigate to the project level urls.py and add the allauth urls and import include at the top:<br>
+6. Navigate to the project level urls.py and add the allauth urls and import 'include' at the top:<br>
 path('accounts/', include('allauth.urls')),

-7. Run migratiosn to update the database:<br>
+7. Run migrations to update the database:<br>
 python3 manage.py migrate

 8. Run server and navigate to admin page and log in.<br>